net-lisias-kspu/ContractConfigurator/4-Behaviours/WaypointGenerator-Behaviour.md

         name = Kerbal Space Center

         // The parameter that must be completed before the waypoint becomes
         // visible.
 If not specified, the waypoint is always visible.
+More
+        // than one can be specified when there are multiple waypoints
+        // generated.
         //
         // Type:      <a href="String-Type">string</a>
-        // Required:  No
+        // Required:  No (multiples allowed)
         //
         parameter = SomeParameterName